 Grandma, 70, shoots alleged home intruder: 'Kill him before he kills me'

-A gun-totting 70-year-old grandmother took matters into her own hands early Saturday morning when she shot and wounded an alleged home intruder attempting to break into her Philadelphia residence.
+A gun-toting 70-year-old grandmother took matters into her own hands early Saturday morning when she shot and wounded an alleged home intruder attempting to break into her Philadelphia residence.

 Maxine Thompson told FOX29 she woke up around 4:30 a.m. and heard banging outside her house.
 Police said a 43-year-old man attempted to break into the grandmother’s Philadelphia home at the time.